Dear readers of ADxS.org, please forgive the disruption.

 • A sign of an imbalance in the stress systems and

-• Correlated with different stress phenotypes:
+• Correlates with different stress phenotypes:

 • The internalizing stress phenotype with an excessive cortisol stress response (ADHD-I, melancholic / psychotic depression) shows more sadness and inner tension

 4.2.3.
-Cortisol stress responses, basal cortisol levels, and personality traits
+Cortisol stress responses, basal cortisol levels and personality traits

 4.2.3.1.
 Low cortisol stress response